-This healthy vegetarian Quorn cottage pie recipe is full of veggie goodness and flavour.
-It’s low in calories and an excellent source of protein.
-If you’re watching your weight or just looking for a delicious meat free alternative meal, you’ve come to the right place!
+This vegetarian Quorn cottage pie recipe is full of veggie goodness and flavour.
+If you’re watching your weight or just looking for a delicious meat free quick healthy meal, you’ve come to the right place!

-I’d been using beef mince in my cottage pie recipe for years.
-In an effort to eat more of a vegetarian based diet, I changed to Quorn and I can say neither Lady Lynne or I have had any difficulty in adapting to this tasty, filling vegetarian Quorn cottage pie alternative.
+I’d been using beef mince in my cottage pie recipe for years, but in an effort to eat more of a vegetarian based diet, I changed to Quorn and I can say neither Lady Lynne or I have had any difficulty in adapting to this tasty, filling vegetarian Quorn cottage pie alternative.

 But, if you’re still not convinced or wondering what Quorn is, then let me explain more about what Quorn mince is and the benefits of it, below.

 I’ve also made this alternative vegetarian Quorn cottage pie recipe with topping which is half potatoes and half cauliflower, which helps to reduce the overall carbs and calorie content further.

 Because Quorn absorbs flavours easily, the rich flavours within this recipe become marinated together easily and quickly, making it absolutely delicious!

 I’ve cooked this vegetarian Quorn cottage pie for guests before, and they’ve not noticed any difference between a traditional beef one or this one.

 So why not give it a try? 🙂